Lauryneodarih/Revenue-Loss-prediction/README.md

 # Revenue-Loss-prediction
-a model that can predict revenue or loss for the next quater
+a model that can predict revenue or loss for the next quarter